boldingd/EclipsePhaseContent/HumbleBeginnings.md

 > **Gunslinger\#MONOLITH**: 🎵 one of these things is not like the others 🎵
 >
-> **anarcat**: Yeah, I feel like there's definitely going to be one main reason that we're interested in these folk.
+> **anarcat**: Yeah, I feel like there's definitely going to be one main reason that we're interested in these folks.
 >
 > **BerkeleyMew**: You're telling me.